Scientists: Warming causes Antarctic ice sheet growth, and lower sea levels

 While many scientists are projecting rapid sea level rise as a result of a warmer Antarctica and consequent ice sheet melting, other scientists are projecting that the surface of the Antarctic ice sheet will gain in mass because a warmer Antarctica means snow and ice accumulation will outpace the melting.

 Antarctica ice mass growing.
-Photo: NASA-JPL.
+Photo: NASA-JPL, public domain.

 For example, Jan Lenaerts and 4 other scientists recently published a paper in the journal Climate Dynamics that projects (via modelling) the Antarctic ice sheet will show a net gain of about 70 billion tons of ice per year for every degree of warming induced by anthropogenic CO2 emissions.
 Below are the highlighted portions of the Lenaerts et al. (2016) paper.